spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/parameterize-manifests/index.md

 ## Configure your pipeline parameters

-First we will register a pipeline parameter in the "configuration" tab of the pipeline editor (only the __Name__ is required):
+First you will register a pipeline parameter in the "configuration" tab of the pipeline editor (only the __Name__ is required):

 {% include